mailysvh/Pokedex/README.md

-# Pokedex Display App
+# Pokedex App

 ## Description:
-**Pokemon Display Application with AngularJS:**
+**Pokemon Showcase Application with AngularJS:**

 List and details, with PokeAPI

-> This a basic display project for my Angular course.
+> This a basic practice project for my AngularJS course.

 ## Objective:

 Connect to PokeAPI and request the page with the 20 pokemons.
-As we click on the name, the relevant informations of the selected pokemon are displayed.
+As we click on the name, the relevant information of the selected pokemon is displayed.

 ## Technologies used: